-Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition applies loward the pocket maximum.
+Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.

-There is no coinsurance. copayment or deductible for the annual wellness visit.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.